joewadcan/intro_to_code_site/README.md

 Simply put, this course helps non-technical folks work better with developers.
 By learning how programmers work, you will get a real tangible understanding of code and the realities of the software industry.
 Students are taught industry standard vocabulary, tools, and processes used by developers today.
 This is an introductory course, so we focus on breadth instead of depth.
 This allows us to cover more topics and a foundation for learning the topics critical to a career in technology.

-**The course is for non-technical students with no prior coding experience.
-Come learn the basics with us! :tada:**
+:tada: **The course is for non-technical students with no prior coding experience**

 ## Instructor: Joe Wadcan